sitebai21/projects/README.md

 This repository holds two projects I have currently completed.
-They are sentiment analysis on Apple iTunes Podcasts and another one is about predicting listing price through utilizing machine learning model.
+They are sentiment analysis on Apple iTunes Podcasts and another one is about predicting listing price on listings on Airbnb through utilizing machine learning model.

 # Sentiment Analysis Project